Better Care

 In the community

 Making sure people get the help they need early on is vital to preventing someone's mental ill health deteriorating.
 Key to this is ensuring that the help we provide outside hospitals goes further by supporting their wellbeing and social needs.
-That’s why we have been working to transform our community mental health services in each of the five boroughs we serve.
+That’s why we have been working to transform our community mental health services improve the way we care for our community patients in each of the five boroughs we serve.

 Joined-up care